PierreGode/GPTcode-reviewer/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/J3J2EARPK)

-AI Code Reviewer is a GitHub Action that leverages OpenAI's GPT-4o-mini API to provide intelligent feedback and suggestions on your pull requests.
+Open AI GPTcode-reviwer is a GitHub Action that leverages OpenAI's GPT-4o-mini API to provide intelligent feedback and suggestions on your pull requests.
 This powerful tool helps improve code quality and saves developers time by automating the code review process.